GnomeModder/ChefMod/RELEASE/README.md

 `2.1.0`

 *Trying to bring CHEF more in line with the rest of the cast.
+At the same time, some bugs related to Oil/Sear were fixed, so that'll affect his balance greatly so I'm not sure what to expect.
 Send feedback about how these changes feel, it will really help!*

 - Now uses an external language file.
 Contact me if you want to do a translation!